tzc1234/innerring-legal/index.md

 If you have questions, concerns, or requests about this Privacy Policy or your data, please contact us:

 **Email**: innerring.app@gmail.com
-**Response Time**: We aim to respond within 48 hours
+**Response Time**: We aim to respond within 72 hours

-**To Request Account Deletion**: Email us with your registered phone number and we will within 30 days:
+**To Request Account Deletion**: Use the in-app deletion feature (Profile → Request Account Deletion).
+You must be signed in to request deletion for security reasons - this ensures only the account owner can delete the account.
+Your request will be processed within 7 days.
+You can cancel anytime before processing.

+What gets deleted:
-- Delete your authentication credentials (you will be signed out and unable to sign in again)
+- Your authentication credentials (you will be signed out and unable to sign in again)
-- Anonymize your profile (name changed to "Deleted User", phone number and avatar removed)
+- Your profile information (name changed to "Deleted User", phone number and avatar removed)
-- Delete your profile picture from storage
+- Your profile picture from storage
-- Delete your contacts list and device tokens
+- Your contacts list and device tokens
-- Mark your account as deleted in all contacts where you appear
+- Your account marked as deleted in all contacts where you appear

+What is retained:
-- Note: An anonymized user record will be retained to preserve conversation history for your contacts.
-Your contacts will see you as "Deleted User" in their list and can view past conversations but cannot send new messages to you.
+- An anonymized user record to preserve conversation history for your contacts
+- Your contacts will see you as "Deleted User" and can view past conversations but cannot send new messages to you
+- A minimal deletion request record (user ID, timestamp, status) permanently for audit purposes (phone number removed after processing)

+**Note:** Email-based deletion requests are not accepted for security reasons.
+All deletions must be initiated from within the app while signed in.

 ---